The energy distance for ensemble and scenario reduction: Applications

 \subsection{Electricity load profiles}

-As pointed out in the introduction scenario reduction techniques are widely used in power system applications.
-Thus, we consider some real data examples for energy system data as well.
-In detail, we consider quarter-hourly German electricity demand data\footnote{available at https://transparency.entsoe.eu} in two different scenario reduction settings.
+We consider quarter-hourly German electricity demand data in two different scenario reduction settings.
 The first application is a small reduction problem where we can consider exact reduction methods.
-The second application uses forward selection for the scenario reduction and illustrates some characteristics for large reduction problems.
-In both cases we apply scenario reduction using the energy distance $d_{\text{E},1}$ and the Wasserstein distance $d_{\text{W},1}$.
+The second application uses forward selection for the scenario reduction and illustrates some reduction characteristics.
+In the first case, we apply scenario reduction using the energy distance $d_{\text{E},1}$ and the Wasserstein distance $d_{\text{W},1}$.
+In the second example, we extend the set of considered distances to $d_{\text{E},p}$ with $p\in\{0.5,1,2\}$ and $d_{\text{W},p}$ with $p\in\{1,2,3\}$ to evaluate the impact of $p$.